jamesporter/solandra/README.md

 ## Get Started

-- Probably best to clone this project to try out as add React powered GUI around stuff but first see: [Live Demo](https://solandra.netlify.com/).
+- On CodeSandbox, quickly get started: [Simple editable sketch](https://codesandbox.io/s/simple-solandra-example-2-wy7nx?fontsize=14)
-- On CodeSandbox, quickly get started: [Simple editable sketch](https://codesandbox.io/embed/festive-boyd-db9n3)
+- Clone [this project](https://github.com/jamesporter/solandra) to try out as add React powered GUI around stuff but first see: [Live Demo](https://solandra.netlify.com/).
 - On [NPM](https://www.npmjs.com/package/solandra).
 Install with `npm i solandra` or `yarn add solandra`.

 Or if you want to play, install gatsby cli, clone this repo and start by